The Practitioner Series

 Before you enroll

-The practical questions coaches usually ask before signing up - free window mechanics, CCE accreditation timing, employer reimbursement, and what happens if you don't finish.
+The practical questions coaches usually ask before signing up - pricing and the free trial, CCE accreditation timing, employer reimbursement, and what happens if you don't finish.

 What is The Practitioner Series?

-The eight topics: setting up your coaching practice, running a coaching business, coaching tools, AI for coaches, career and career-transition coaching, ADHD coaching, somatic coaching, and systemic coaching for executive teams.
+The seven topics: setting up your coaching practice, running a coaching business, coaching tools, AI for coaches, career and career-transition coaching, ADHD coaching, and systemic coaching for executive teams.

 Are these courses ICF-accredited for CCE?